Biography

 Conservation Leadership

 Paul is active with many of the country’s leading conservation organizations.
-He serves as Vice Board Chair of the Conservation Fund which, since its founding, has protected over 8 million acres of natural lands and working landscapes.
-Paul also serves on the President's Advisory Council of the Theodore Roosevelt Conservation Partnership (TRCP) and NatureServe's strategic advisory council.
-He is a past board chair of the Environmental Law Institute (ELI) and Chesapeake Conservancy.
-He has also served on the boards of the American Bird Conservancy and World Environment Center.
-Paul has advised non-profit clients on protecting whales, establishing nature reserves, albatross and seabird conservation, and sustainable fisheries management.
+He serves as Vice Board Chair of the Conservation Fund, which, since its founding, has protected over 9 million acres of natural lands and working landscapes.
+Paul also serves on the advisory council for Manomet.
+He is a past board chair of the Environmental Law Institute (ELI) and a founding board member of the Chesapeake Conservancy.
+He has also served on the boards of the American Bird Conservancy and World Environment Center (WEC).
+Paul’s practice includes advising non-profit clients on the conservation of whales, albatross and seabirds, sustainable fisheries management, and protected areas.

 Education